Ponytail palm &

 In fall and winter, during the dormant period, to reduce the frequency of watering.
 The Beaucarnea recurvata growth slows down, so it won't require as much water.
 In spite of the right watering frequency of about 2–3 weeks, ponytail palm Beaucarnea recurvata roots can be damaged if the soil is not fast-draining.

+If you need to pot up a new ponytail palm, choose a container with enough drainage holes.
 Allow the soil to dry out more between waterings, but don't let it completely dry out.
 Aim for a balance where the soil is slightly moist but not overly wet.

 Light Requirements